kondrak/vkQuake2/README.md

 ```
 sudo apt install make gcc g++ mesa-common-dev libglu1-mesa-dev libxxf86dga-dev libxxf86vm-dev libasound2-dev libx11-dev libxcb1-dev
 ```
-- install [Vulkan SDK](https://vulkan.lunarg.com/) - the easiest way is to use [LunarG Ubuntu Packages](https://vulkan.lunarg.com/sdk/home#linux) - just follow instructions and there will be no additional steps required.
+- install [Vulkan SDK](https://vulkan.lunarg.com/) - the easiest way is to use [LunarG Ubuntu Packages](https://vulkan.lunarg.com/sdk/home#linux) - just follow the instructions and there will be no additional steps required.
 If you decide to manually install the SDK, make sure proper environment variables are set afterwards - the easiest way is to add a section to your `.bashrc` file which may look similar to this:
 ```
 export VULKAN_SDK=/home/user/VulkanSDK/1.1.92.1/x86_64
 export PATH=$VULKAN_SDK/bin:$PATH